PaulMDecker/cse212final-priject/tree.md

 	"""
 	This function does an in-order traversal through the Binary search tree.
+	It starts by checking if the current node is real, (it has something in it.
-	If the node that we are given (which is the current subtree) is not None, (meaning it exists), then we will keep traversing on the left side (thus getting the smaller numbers first), then we will provide the data in the current node, and finally we will traverse on the right side
+	If there is something in it we will keep traversing to the left side until we run out of nodes, This means we will get to the smaller numbers first.
+	we will then provide (yield) the data from the current node, and then traverse the right nodes.
-	(thus getting the larger numbers last).
+	(getting to the larger numbers last.)

 	The use of the 'yield' will allow this function to support loops
 	like: